 Now that you have read through the different “flavors” of narcissism you might be thinking, “what next?”

-Finally, I KNOW that there are so many empaths out there currently struggling to catch a breath of air in the large murky ocean of narcissism saturating their lives.
+There are so many empaths out there currently struggling to catch a breath of air in the large murky ocean of narcissism saturating their lives.
 If you are one of these people, I hope that this article can be a starting place to help heal your life.
 You’re also invited to unload your experiences in the comments area (rants and emotional catharsis encouraged).

 On the other hand, if you are an empath that has successfully learned to deal with narcissists, please take some time to share what you’ve discovered below.
-You never know … you comment could help to salvage another’s life.
+You never know … your comment could help to salvage another’s life.